ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 # Conclusions

 Wow!
 That was sure a lot.
 Maybe some of you are feeling good about the state of your relationship (or maybe the prospect of one) based on the findings above.
-Maybe some of you however, are feeling defeated or trapped in some sort of "statistical destiny".
-I speak now directly to you.
+Maybe some of you however, are feeling defeated or trapped in some sort of "statistical destiny". **I speak now directly to you.**

-Love, as much as I have tried in this post to capture the trends and correlations underlying it, is **not something that can so easily be understood**.
+**Love**, as much as I have tried in this post to capture the trends and correlations underlying it, **is not something that can so easily be understood**.
 As someone who has himself once been in a different-race, different-religion, long-distance relationship, I understand that love is something which thrives on **communication, understanding, support, and compromise**, none of which are captured in the data (as if you could capture such things).

 So, it is important to take the findings above with a grain (or a barrel if you prefer) of salt.
 The work above is very useful, enlightening, and surprising in understanding the disparities in breakup rates based on a variety of factors pertaining to couples, **especially in regards to those things people fundamentally identify with such as race, religion, and politics**.
 Still, remember that these disparities have an inherent **"all else held constant"** phrase.
 Even if you are a different-race, different-religion, different-party, etc. couple, if you have found some common ground, good on you.

-The important thing, I think, is really to build the courage to understand what you truly want and **find the person, go to the place, achieve the goal, cross the barrier that will help you get there.**
+The important thing, I think, is really to **build the courage** to understand what you truly want and **find the person, go to the place, achieve the goal, cross the barrier that will help you get there.**

 <figure>
 <center>